Indigenous rights activists protest on Australia Day

 In Melbourne, thousands of demonstrators took to the streets, some brandishing placards proclaiming “Abolish the Date” and “No Pride in Genocide”.

-“We’re still here fighting the same things that my grandparents were, but seeing all the people here makes me so proud,” she told AFP.
+“We’re still here fighting the same things that my grandparents were, but seeing all the people here makes me so proud,” she said.

-In the run-up to Australia Day, vandals poured red paint over a statue in Sydney of British explorer James Cook, toppled a monument in Melbourne to an 18th century pioneer, and daubed a war memorial in the city with the words: “Land Back”.

 – Division over national day –